dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 >
 >—_Marijn Haverbeke, [Eloquent JavaScript, 1st Edition, Chapter 6](http://eloquentjavascript.net/1st_edition/chapter6.html)_

-The concepts necessary for understanding functional programming, reactive programming, and functional reactive programming in JavaScript can be difficult to grasp, let alone _master_.
+The concepts necessary for understanding <a href="#functional-programming" target="_self">functional programming</a>, <a href="#reactive-programming" target="_self">reactive programming</a>, and <a href="#functional-reactive-programming" target="_self">functional reactive programming</a> can be difficult to grasp, let alone master.
+Writing code that takes advantage of a paradigm's fundamentals is the first step, even if it isn't entirely faithful at first.
+Practice illuminates the path ahead and reveals potential revisions.
+Consult the resource links in each section for additional information.

+With this glossary as a starting point, hopefully you can begin taking advantage of these concepts and programming paradigms to increase your JavaScript expertise.
+We'll cover additional concepts and topics in the next modern JS glossary post!